 Want victory over anxiety?
 These keys to victory help those who fear and worry.
-This is the second of a three-part series on finding God’s solutions to ungodly fear.
-Read the first post here.
-Biblical counselors Sherry Allchin and Lucy Ann Moll wrote this series.
+This is the second of a four-part series on finding God’s solutions to ungodly fear written by biblical counselors Sherry Allchin and Lucy Ann Moll.
+Read the first post here, the third here, and the fourth here.

-Philippians is a great book to show us how to confidently walk in the peace of God.
-God is present with us and is committed to perfect us in Christ Jesus:
+Philippians is a great book that shows us how to confidently walk in the peace of God.
+God is present with us and is committed to perfect us in Christ Jesus.

-And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ (Phil.
-1:6).
+And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.
+Philippians 1:6, ESV

-For to me to live is Christ, and to die is gain (Phil.
-1:21).
+For to me to live is Christ, and to die is gain.
+Philippians 1:21, ESV

 And then Paul tells us how to walk in the peace and joy of the Lord (chapters 3 and 4).

-The keys to victory over anxiety comes in chapter 4 of Philippians.
-So I regularly take my counselees to this passage to help them evaluate where they’ve gone wrong.
+The keys to victory over anxiety come in chapter 4 of Philippians.
+I regularly take my counselees to this passage to help them evaluate where they’ve gone wrong.

 Paul begins with a plea to help two women in the church, obviously friends and co-workers with Paul and one another, but who are now in a disagreement.
 It must have been a public brawl since everybody knew about it, and Paul addressed it publicly.
 A major relationship was out of sync.